rdksupe/JokeSearch/README.md

 I think I learnt quite a lot of things:

-- It's a lot more harder to implement ideas from research papers as it seems even if a reference code repository is available.
+- It's a lot harder to implement ideas from research papers for novel downstream tasks whose scope hasn't been explored or even discussed in the associated research work.
-- Even though I know about rate limits, while running my judge code, it was a hard reminder for me to add fallbacks in code interacting with LLMs, especially when using free tier APIs to respect rate limits :(
 - Inferencing on a local device (especially a Laptop) is tricky even if the model technically fits in the VRAM buffer.
-There whole hosts of things that can influence inference from background processes to just heat dissipation.
+There are a whole host of things that can influence inference from background processes to just heat dissipation.
+- LLMs seem to have a completely different notion of humour and seem to conflate it with structural rigour and absurdism.
 - LLM-as-a-Judge is a very sketchy metric in literature; its use has been justified by stating that they are not much better or worse than their human counterparts.
 Which I personally find hard to digest.